Wish-Go/neon-pop/README.md

 Landing page for the NEON POP mobile game, served by GitHub Pages at
 <https://wish-go.github.io/neon-pop/>.

-This URL is registered in the Google Play Console store listing ("Website"), so **do not rename this repository** — GitHub Pages does not redirect after a rename and the store link would 404.

 Legal pages live in a separate repository, `neonpop-legal`, because their URLs are compiled into the shipped app binary (`PloxLinks.LEGAL_BASE`) and cannot move at all: